Safety and security

 Cambodia does not have the same health and safety standards as in the UK.
 Please be aware that safety advice will be minimal and there may not be warning signs at tourist sites.

 You should get permission from the district head, provincial governor or national tourism authority for any travel perceived as out of the ordinary, including business, extensive photography, or scientific research of any kind.

-Heavy storms during the monsoon can cause disruption and damage including flooding and landslides.
+Heavy storms during the monsoon season from June to October can cause disruption and damage including flooding and landslides.
 Travel to some provinces can be seriously disrupted during this time.
-Poor drainage leads to flooded roads in monsoon season, causing major traffic congestion in Phnom Penh, allow additional travel time if you’re heading to the airport.
+Poor drainage leads to flooded roads, causing major traffic congestion in Phnom Penh, so you should allow additional travel time if you’re heading to the airport.
 The Mekong River Commission posts official updates on the Mekong River on its website.
 Monitor local news and weather reports, and international weather updates from the World Meteorological Organisation.

-Lakes, caves and waterfalls are particularly prone to dangerous flash flooding during the rainy season.
+Lakes, caves and waterfalls are particularly prone to dangerous flash flooding during the rainy season from June to October.

 The line of the international border near the Preah Vihear temple (Khaoi Pra Viharn in Thai) was disputed by Cambodia and Thailand.
 Since 2008, there were occasional clashes between Thai and Cambodian troops in the area, with fighting between Cambodian and Thai troops at Ta Krabey in 2011.
 There have also been disputes over control of the Ta Moan and Ta Krabey temples, which lie close to the Thailand-Cambodia border.
 In 2013, the International Court of Justice ruled that Cambodia has sovereignty over the whole territory of the Preah Vihear temple.